eric-at-nocoast/zendesk-node-api/README.md

 ```

 ### Show a user
-Returns a promise containing a JSON object of a specific user
+Returns a promise containing an object of a specific user

 ```javascript
 zendesk.users.show(USER_ID).then(function(user){